pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 we where able to chnge the size, speed and some other parameters.
 We made snake starts slow and then get gradually faster.

-When I got tired of looking at this flickering, low resolution CRT screen, I continued building the room upstairs.
+When I got tired of looking at this flickering low resolution CRT screen, I continued building the room upstairs.

 In the evening I was showing the wooden mouse I made to Tarsicio, and he said it would e fairly easy to make one out of one piece of solid wood.